 Goals of the Forum

 - Enhance visibility and awareness of University priorities, values, and goals to make clear linkages between staff roles and the University’s mission.

 - Provide professional development that builds staff capacity to lead change and that focuses on translating learning to action.

 - Create space for community, connection, and networking.
 Provide positive energy, excitement, and pride in working at Northwestern.

 - Recognize and express gratitude to staff for their work and contributions to the University’s mission and strategic priorities.

-- Processes, tools, or resources that have improved everyday work, removed roadblocks, enabled better use of staff time, and/or resulted in better data resulting in enhanced knowledge, skills, or ways of operating.
+Processes, tools, or resources that have improved everyday work, removed roadblocks, enabled better use of staff time, and resulted in better data, enhanced knowledge, skills, or ways of operating.
 Presentations in this category should focus on describing a tool, process, or resource that has applicability to others’ work at Northwestern.